tgirke/rcf/alerts.md

 Sign up and use Slack Team Collaboration app here: [ucr-hpcc.slack](https://ucr-hpcc.slack.com)

 ## Past exceptions

+## 22-Mar-2020: HPCC server room not accessible due to network outage on campus </span>

+Please note, due to a network outage on our campus, many HPCC services were not accessible between 8:00 AM and 1:00 PM.
+Currently, most services have been restored.
+Note, running jobs on the cluster should not have been affected by this disruption.
+Updates about the current situations can be found [here](https://techalerts.ucr.edu/).

 ### 13-Mar-2020: Routine maintenance shutdown
 We have scheduled an HPCC Cluster Maintenance Shutdown for Friday, March 13th.